MaciPaci/single-elimination-tournament/README.md

 ### Installation guide for Windows
 1. Make sure you have Python version 3.x installed.
 To do so open Command Prompt and type ```python --version```.
 If no Python version is installed download and install [newest version](https://www.python.org/downloads/).
 2. Install virtualenv by typing in the Command Prompt ```pip3 install virtualenv```.
-3. Unzip the project directory
+3. Unzip the project directory / Get the project repository from GitHub ```git clone https://github.com/MaciPaci/single-elimination-tournament```.
 4. Create new virtual environment ```py -m venv env```.
 5. Activate created virtual environment ```.\env\Scripts\activate.bat```
 6. Install required packages ```pip install -r requirements.txt```.